cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-partner-api-ecosystem-protection.md

 * scope and claim level policy

 These tokens are issued to requesting applications with limited access and is also bound with the certificate thumbprint of the certificate used during the request for token minting.
-Its highly common that a partner could utilize the same token (given  their apps has access to the private key & public certificate pair) for further calls but the benefit is that the certificate itself would not be shared across various partners that are registered to use the API.

 Cloudentity authorization server supports all the [OAuth mTLS specification](https://datatracker.ietf.org/doc/html/rfc8705) highlights such as
 * tls signed client authentication